 \paragraph{Comparison with Robust Baselines.} As shown in Table~\ref{tab:baseline_compare}, STRONG-VLA achieves competitive or superior performance compared to BYOVLA and RobustVLA across most perturbation types and backbones, particularly under textual perturbations and geometric transformations.

 We observe that RobustVLA outperforms STRONG-VLA under certain visual corruptions, such as Gaussian noise.
 This can be attributed to differences in training regimes: RobustVLA emphasizes stronger noise injection during training, leading to improved performance under high-intensity perturbations.
 In contrast, STRONG-VLA focuses on structured perturbations that reflect realistic multimodal disturbances, resulting in different robustness characteristics.
-Detailed parameter settings for all baselines are provided in Appendix~\ref{sec:appendix_eval}